thadguidry/respec/ReSpec-Editor's-Guide.md

 ReSpec sections understand some specific classes.
 First is the `introductory` class.
 It is used (rarely) for preliminary content that sits at the beginning of the document and which is not expected to be linked to from the table of contents.
 The abstract, SotD, and ToC sections automatically fall into this category (you need not worry about flagging them as such); the example above adds an “Overview” section exemplifying the behavior.
 If you do wish all the introductory sections to be present in the ToC, see [`tocIntroductory`](tocIntroductory).

-Then is the [`"informative"`](informative) CSS class.
+Then is the [`informative`](informative) CSS class.
 It is used for regular sections or appendices that are not meant to contain normative material.
 It will automatically preface its content with the well-know “This section is non-normative” paragraph.

 ```html
 <section class="informative">